aleshaleksey/fansys23/06-abilities.md

 **Original state**: The "throw" manoeuvre moves tha target 10ft + 5ft x size advantages.

 ___
+#### Flash Step

+**Description**: As a "secondary action" move up to your base speed per SP dice expended.
+This movement does not provoke attacks of opportunity.
+While moving like this your jump distance is increased by 10ft per SP dice spent and you are not affected by difficult terrain.

+**Special**:

+- This ability must be taken separately for each movement modality.
+- Flash step cannot be used with "dig" speed, "swim" speed or "cosmic" speed.

+**Limitation**:

+- Flash Step cannot be used when wearing heavy armour.
+- The SP dice cost of Flash Step is doubled when wearing medium armour.

+**Prerequisites**: 6 SP dice and 4 MP dice total.

+___
 #### Flurry

 **Description**: As a "secondary action" make an extra attack or combat manoeuvre with a "light" weapon or unarmed strike.
 If you expend an SP dice, you get to make 2 attack.